alphagov/notifications-functional-tests/README.md

 - Create a local `environment.sh` file in the root directory of the project.
 This file is included in the `.gitignore` to prevent the environment file from being accidentally committed
-- Make sure all the `Notifications Admin`, `Notifications API` and `Notifications celery` are running locally.
+- Make sure `Notifications Admin`, `Notifications Template Preview`, `Notifications API` and `Notifications API celery` are running locally.

 <details>
     <summary>Contents of the environment.sh file</summary>